A model category structure on the category of simplicial multicategories: Introduction

-\textbf{Theorem.} (Theorem 4.5) \emph{The category of simplicial multicategories admits a Quillen model category structure with multi DK-equivalences as weak equivalences and fibrations defined in 4.3.2.} \\
+\textbf{Theorem.} (Theorem 3.5) \emph{With the class of weak equivalences defined above, the category of simplicial multicategories admits a cofibrantly generated Quillen model category structure.} \\

-We call this model structure the \emph{Dwyer-Kan model structure} on simplicial multicategories.
-To prove this theorem we use the similar model structure on simplicial categories due to J. Bergner \cite{Be} together with a modification of some parts of Bergner's original argument.
-In \cite{Mo}, I. Moerdijk conjectures that the homotopy coherent dendroidal nerve functor from simplicial multicategories to the category of dendroidal sets \cite{MW} is the right adjoint of a Quillen equivalence.
-This would extend A. Joyal's result (unpublished) on the Quillen equivalence between the categories of simplicial categories and simplicial sets, where the latter category has the model structure for quasi-categories.
+To prove this theorem we employ a standard recognition principle for cofibrantly generated model categories \cite[11.3.1]{Hi}.
+To be able to apply this principle we use the explicit description of a generating set of trivial cofibrations of the similar model structure on simplicial categories due to J. Bergner \cite{Be}, a modification of some parts of Bergner's original argument and the model structure for simplicial multicategories with fixed set of objects \cite[Theorem 2.1]{BM}.
+The modification is essential for our proof to work, and it shows that our argument is not a formal extension of Bergner's.
+Still, our line of proof has a flavour of generality.

-The technique used to prove the above theorem applies to other categories than simplicial sets as well.
-Thus, our second main result (theorem 5.2) establishes the analogous Dwyer-Kan model structure on the category of small symmetric multicategories enriched over certain monoidal model categories $\mathcal{V}$.
-Examples include small categories, simplicial abelian groups and compactly generated Hausdorff spaces.
-In the case of small categories, the result extends the work of S. Lack \cite{La1},\cite{La2}.
-The folklore case of symmetric multicategories can be recovered too.
-As expected, the Dwyer-Kan model structure on simplicial categories and on small symmetric multicategories enriched over compactly generated Hausdorff spaces will be Quillen equivalent.
-The technique can also be used to establish the analogous Dwyer-Kan model structure on the category of small categories enriched over certain monoidal model categories $\mathcal{V}$; this will not be discussed here.

-The paper is organised as follows.
-In sections 2 and 3 we review the notions and results from enriched (multi)category theory that we use.
-We work in full generality in both sections, in the sense that our (multi)categories are enriched over an arbitrary closed symmetric monoidal category.
-Section 4 contains the proof of the above theorem.
-In section 5 we prove the existence of a Dwyer-Kan model structure on symmetric multicategories enriched over other categories than simplicial sets, cf. above.
-We also prove that, under some conditions, "left Bousfield localization commutes with (multi)enrichment" (5.6).
-The idea is not new.
-Section 6 recalls two results from the general theory of model categories which we use to prove the main results.
-Section 7 generalises to enriched categories a result of R. Fritsch and D. M. Latch \cite{FL} about certain pushouts of small categories.
+Here is the plan of the paper.
+In section 2 we review the notions and results from enriched (multi)category theory that we use.
+We have chosen to work in full generality, in the sense that our (symmetric multi)categories are enriched over an arbitrary closed symmetric monoidal category.
+This choice does not complicate things.
+The proof of the main result is presented in section 3.
+The modification alluded to above is contained in the proof of Lemma 3.6.